gpstar81/GPStar-proton-pack/TROUBLESHOOTING.md

 # Troubleshooting

 If you are experiencing issues during the installation process there are a few ways to get back on track.
 Use the guides below to help narrow down where you are having an issue and try the suggested remedies.
-Should you need additional assistance, reach out to the [gpstar Technologies Facebook group](https://www.facebook.com/groups/gpstartechnologies) and either post a question or message one of the group administrators.
+Should you need additional assistance, reach out to the [GPStar Technologies Facebook group](https://www.facebook.com/groups/gpstartechnologies) and either post a question or message one of the group administrators.

 Regardless of the device, whether pack or wand, there are no built-in LED's on the PCB's for diagnostics which can be consulted for status.
 Though there will be certain devices which should be available once connected which can help narrow down a root cause of the issue.
 For audio-related issues please refer to the image below which highlights the location of the test button (blue circle) and red status LED (green circle) on the WavTrigger device.